patshiu/spring2019webdesignbasics/_pages/projects.md

 This project asks you to investigate the desktop interface, specifically through its unique interaction of the hover state.
 Hover states are considered a ‘pseudo state’, something explicitly thought of as in-between.
 They occur when your mouse cursor is positioned above another element on the page and act as an on/off switch with only one level of interaction.
 Even with these limited capabilities, they’ve become a key aspect of desktop web design.

 Create 5 one-page web pages that each explore a physical metaphor in digital space through a single hover state (clock, bouncing ball, police car light, wind, etc.) each animating one of the following CSS properties on hover:

 * Background color
 * Scale
 * Shape
 * Rotation
-* Any other CSS property or combination of them (see ‘Animatable Properties’ below)
+* Any other CSS property or combination of them

 References
 * [http://love.xxx/](http://love.xxx/)